-- Even though higher-order Casimir invariants do not survive wavenumber truncation, it is possible, with sufficiently well resolved simulations, to check whether they cascade to large or small scales. - We computed the transfer function of the globally integrated $\omega^4$ inviscid invariant.
+- Even though higher-order Casimir invariants do not survive wavenumber truncation, it is possible, with sufficiently well resolved simulations, to check whether they cascade to large or small scales. - Numerical evidence suggests that in the enstrophy inertial range there is a direct cascade of the globally integrated ω^4 inviscid invariant to small scales.